Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

   .attr('fill', 'rgba(255, 0, 0, 0.15)')
 ```

+Place the code above inside the `loadMap()` function, below the `g.selectAll('path')...` block.

-First you select the svg element.
-Then selected all of the circles.
+First you selected the `svg` element.
+Then selected all of the `circles`.
 It might have been good to put all of these circles in a group first (**challenge** add all of the circles to a group!)
 Then you set the data for this selection, entered the data, appended circles.
 This should give you a circle for each element in the data array.

 Next you positioned each circle by setting it's `cx` and `cy`.
 To do this you got the data element as `d` then passed the array of longitude and latitude: `[[d.Longitude, d.Latitude]]` into your `projection()` function.